optmly/optmly.github.io/index.md

 ### Bits and Pieces

-#### \[22-05-15\] A while back, I wrote a puzzle app on Android, [pebbles](https://play.google.com/store/apps/details?id=edu.rutgers.cs.arc.pebbles)
+#### \[22-05-15\] A while back, I wrote a puzzle app on Android, [pebbles](https://play.google.com/store/apps/details?id=edu.rutgers.cs.arc.pebbles):

 https://user-images.githubusercontent.com/35314983/168460426-a1bf69b8-b416-4d01-aec4-572e6e0ed94b.mp4

+Maybe it could be interesting for you - let me know if you do!
 I had intended to port it to iOS, but have been occupied by other things...

 #### \[21-07-01\] [On Minimizing the Number of Running Buffers for Pick-n-Place Based Tabletop Rearrangement Tasks](/pages/2021-07-01-running-buffer.md)